canonical/launchpad-manual/docs/user/explanation/translating-with-launchpad/translating-with-launchpad.rst

 * :ref:`Overview of translating your project in Launchpad <translating-your-project>`

-  * :ref:`Read about translation licensing in Launchpad <translations-licensing-faq>`
 * :ref:`Best practices guide to translating your project in Launchpad <launchpad-project-translation-best-practices>`